Undergraduate and Graduate Programs

 The law clinics at Sheffield Hallam University will welcome at least two Binghamton University students as unpaid interns this summer.
 Placement will be in the Refugee Family Reunification Clinic.
 Under guidance of the clinic's lead attorney and professional staff, interns will work directly with clients with refugee status who are seeking to reunite with their families.
 The clinic works closely with the International Committee of the Red Cross and has helped reunite over 100 families to date.
 Interns receive training in the British legal system and refugee and asylum law.
 Responsibilities include interviewing clients, compiling personal statements, gathering research to document family ties, and working on applications to the British Home Office.

-Funding: Funding may be available to offset transportation, food, and lodging, if travel becomes possible.
+Funding: Funding may be available to offset transportation, food, and lodging, however it is not guaranteed.
+There is an added charge for the Geneva program.

 Application: There are two pathways to apply for this internship.